sshastry/queenslogic/readme.md

     underThreat = qs' >>= diags
 ```

 The following function is the inductive step of the algorithm.
 Given an admissible placement `qs` of queens, where the length of `qs` is strictly less than the dimension `n` of the board, `awtaoq` returns a nondeterministic value of all of the ways to extend `qs` by one more queen and still have an admissible placement of queens on the board.
-Using a [monad comprehension](https://ghc.haskell.org/trac/ghc/wiki/MonadComprehensions) is how we enforce our chosen notion of nondeterminism.
+We enforce our chosen notion of nondeterminism by means of a [monad comprehension](https://ghc.haskell.org/trac/ghc/wiki/MonadComprehensions).

 ```haskell
 -- awtaoq := "all ways to add one queen"